NOTE for exam invigilators. This is the only document that students are allowed to bring into the exam. The document should be:

 Comments and Evaluation of CEEQUAL_IDL_H00142885_Ahmed Heiba

-Form the above I now have a good understanding of the significance of the contract system and how it impacts the sustainability development in a project.
-The topic widened my view on the key role of the client to influence the sustainability and how it is linked to his priorities and objectives.
+From the above, I now understand the significance of the contract system and how it impacts the sustainability development of a project.
+The topic widened my view on the key role of the client in influencing sustainability and how it is linked to his priorities and objectives.

-I think this will be an important part of my future as my target is to promote initiatives that are linked to the stakeholder together with their objectives and priorities in particular contractual procedures which will indeed help to promote the sustainability development in projects.
+I think this will be an important part of my future as my target is to promote initiatives linked to the stakeholder with their objectives and priorities, particularly contractual procedures, which will help promote sustainability development in projects.

-The strategic environmental assessment, also referred as SEA, is systems adopted by the organizations to ensure that sustainability parameters as well as environmental aspects are effectively considered at the initial stages of the drafting and designs, policies or any other frame works.
-The literature reviewed in my research suggested that the SEA analyzes various parameters of the project mitigates any forms of risk to the environment by ensuring that sufficient measures are being undertaken to address the concerns raised under the environmental assessments, and hence it is one of the influential systems in place for mitigation of environmental hazard in construction industry
+The strategic environmental assessment, also called SEA, is a system organisations adopt to ensure that sustainability parameters and environmental aspects are effectively considered at the initial stages of the drafting and designs, policies or any other framework.
+The literature reviewed in my research suggested that the SEA analyzes various parameters of the project and mitigates any forms of risk to the environment by ensuring that sufficient measures are being undertaken to address the concerns raised under the environmental assessments.
+It is one of the influential systems in place for mitigating environmental hazards in the construction industry.

-Similarly, the Environmental Impact Assessment (EIA) is considered as dynamic process which evaluates the impact on environment through a particular development / construction project.
-This assessments considers key variable such as economic, social, on-site safety and health etc., and is aimed to produce standard operating practices to mitigate any risks involved in the project (He and Zhang, 2011)
+Similarly, the Environmental Impact Assessment (EIA) is considered a dynamic process that evaluates the environmental impact of a particular development/construction project.
+This assessment considers key variables such as economic, social, on-site safety and health, etc., and is aimed at producing standard operating practices to mitigate any risks involved in the project (He and Zhang, 2011)

-When undertaking development initiatives or built environment endeavors it is important for all stakeholders including designers, contractors, government agencies, policy groups, sponsors and related entities to formulate a mutual agreement that reflects a framework for the facilitation of sustainability efforts.
-In my local area, UK and other European countries the need for sustainability development is manifested through policies or standards like EIA or ISO 4001 and environment friendly practices that are measured through refined environment management tools and sustainability assessment programs or tools.
-During my critical evaluation of the case study relative to the EIA project I implemented the critical aspects of assessing development project with special emphasis on evacuating sustainability and analyzing the EIA of the project.
+When undertaking development initiatives or built environment endeavours, all stakeholders, including designers, contractors, government agencies, policy groups, sponsors and related entities, must formulate a mutual agreement that reflects a framework for facilitating sustainability efforts.
+In my local area, the UK and other European countries, the need for sustainability development is manifested through policies or standards like EIA or ISO 4001 and environment-friendly practices that are measured through refined environment management tools and sustainability assessment programs or tools.
+During my critical evaluation of the case study relative to the EIA project, I implemented the critical aspects of assessing the development project with special emphasis on evacuating sustainability and analyzing the EIA of the project.

 He, X., and Zhang, K. (2011).
 Multidisciplinary approaches to new pathways to sustainable development.
 Environment and development